AideenByrne/python-project/README.md

 Further online research led me to understand the need to import a library into my Python code to better facilitate this analysis, and I decided to try [Pandas](https://pandas.pydata.org/pandas-docs/stable/).
 My understanding of this package is that it provides the means to efficiently analyse and model data as it incorporates the functionlity of NumPy and MatPlotLib as well as its own particular features.
 It is also already included in the version of Anaconda I have downloaded to my machine so it was relatively easy to "call it"!
 The script demonstrating this is saved in this repository as Project1.py

-As I continued with this project I began to read more and more about NumPy too and I decided to try incorporate it as well, so I wrote a script that imported this which is saved in this repository as Project2.py.
+As I continued with this project I began to read more and more about NumPy and I decided to try incorporate it too, so I wrote a script that imported it which is saved in this repository as Project2.py.

 ###### Project2.py includes code that calculates:
 1. The average Sepal Length